volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## What is not working :

-- drc with some sample rate / bit depth
+- ?
+- mixer is not properly displayed in Volumio's playback option

 ### 4. Last changes

+November, 14th 2018

+- sample rate are now dislayed in the form XXkHz
+- add 88.2kHz samle rate

 November, 13th 2018